Is Korea Easy to Get Around Without a Car? What First-Time Visitors Experience

 I noticed moments of standing too long, of squeezing in during rush hour, of wondering if sitting would ever happen.
 These moments exist.
 They are real.

 But I also realized something important.
 Inconvenience never turned into chaos.
 Even when I was tired, the system held me.
-Even when I was late, I wasn’t lost.
+Even when I was late, I wasn't lost.
+The friction never blocked the journey.
+It just reminded me I was moving.

 The Turning Point